E-ZPass: Parking

 Although not part of the E-ZPass-Plus program, E-ZPass users may also pay for parking at Pittsburgh International Airport.
 The E-ZPass transponder is used for identification only.
 The Southern Beltway, which also uses E-ZPass, has its western terminus at the airport.

 The New York State Fair offered E-ZPass Plus as a payment option at two of its parking lots for the first time in 2007, and offered the service again for subsequent seasons.
 The service was administered by the New York State Thruway Authority (NYSTA), and motorists' E-ZPass accounts were charged the same $5 parking fee that cash customers were charged.
-Unlike other E-ZPass Plus implementations, the State Fair systems charged motorists at the parking lot entrances; drivers opting to pay by E-ZPass Plus used dedicated "E- ZPass Plus Only" lanes.
+Unlike other E-ZPass Plus implementations, the State Fair systems charged motorists at the parking lot entrances; drivers opting to pay by E-ZPass Plus used dedicated "E-ZPass Plus Only" lanes.
 Since the lots only charge for parking during the twelve days of the State Fair, mobile, self-contained E-ZPass units were used to process vehicles.
 The units were mounted on trailers with a collapsible gantry for the E-ZPass antennas, used a cellular wireless connection to send transactions to the NYSTA back-office system, and were powered by batteries that were kept replenished by photovoltaic solar panels, with a generator for backup.
-This service seems to be still existent (as the E-ZPass website lists the State Fair as part of its Plus program).
+However, the New York State Fair stopped accepting E-ZPass Plus for parking in 2024, as it often causes delays to traffic because the drivers may not have E-ZPass Plus enabled at the time of their entrance, as well as some drivers are charged twice due to the proximity of E-ZPass scanners.

 E-ZPass can be used to pay for parking at the Route 128 station in Westwood, Massachusetts; this is available for Massachusetts customers only.
 E-ZPass can also be used to pay for parking at John F. Kennedy International Airport and LaGuardia Airport in New York City as well as Newark Liberty International Airport.